Liberia: Assistant MYS Minister Keen On Women Empowerment

 Assistant Minister Bracewell was speaking at the weekend in Gbarnga, Bong County, following a-one-day women empowerment training.

-"Women empowerment is an important component for the growth of any society and this is why we are here today conducting this training for our women.
-The motive of this training is to build the capacity of young people, especially our young women do that they will be able to compete in society," she stated.
+"Women empowerment is an important component for the growth of any society and this is why we are here today conducting this training for our women" Assistant Minister Bracewell said.

+She went on to say, "The motive of this training is to build the capacity of young people, especially our young women do that they will be able to compete in society."

-According to her, participants at the training were recruited by and through the Office of the Youth Coordinator in Bong County.
+Participants at the training were recruited by the Office of the Youth Coordinator in Bong County.

+"We have come here to train our women in different skills such as business development and leadership" she added.

+According to her, it is about educating them to be successful leaders in society adding that the training will also help women know how to conduct themselves to become successful in business.

 In remarks, Bong County Superintendent, Madam Esther Walker, lauded MYS for the training, which is aimed at developing the minds of young women to think and act positively.